 That’s good news for small brands jockeying for talent with big-name competitors: you can gain an edge by cultivating and promoting a strong, positive reputation.
-It’s also a call to action for bigger brands: you can’t rely on name alone to attract talent.
+It’s also a call to action for bigger brands, a reminder that you can’t rely on name alone to attract talent.

 Get a complete and up-to-date picture of your organization’s reputation in the marketplace, and monitor it constantly.
 What are previous and current employees saying online about what it’s like to work there?
 What do they say about your culture—especially about factors that matter most to job seekers, like training, flexibility and inclusion?
 Are there notable differences in perception among demographic groups, such as women compared with men or older versus younger workers?
 Work with leadership to analyze this data and develop strategies to enhance positive perceptions (or combat negative ones).